-In the box on line 18a, enter ${\bf R}$ or ${\bf B}$ to show the source for calculating your tax:
+In the box on line 18a, enter R or B to show the source for calculating your tax:

-- R = rate tables - B = Schedule PIT-B
+- R = Tax Rate Tables - B = Schedule PIT-B

 NOTE: If you are a non-resident and elect to compute tax on gross royalty income less than \$5,000, enter Y for gross royalty income.
 See Non-Residents Using Gross Royalty Income earlier on this page.